chinasatokolo/chinasatokolo/README.md

 In my free time, I love to travel (currently on pause), scroll down my [Twitter](https://www.twitter.com/chinasza) feed, [blog](http://www.collegesista.com), compose songs, learn about venture capital, and pursue entrepreneurial endeavors.

-- 👩🏿‍💻 I’m currently working on a research study to learn more about perceptions of AI in emerging countries
+- 👩🏿‍💻 I’m working on a research study to learn more about perceptions of AI in emerging countries
-- 🌱 I’m currently learning how VC funds work
+- 🌱 I’m learning how term sheets are structured
+- 📚 I’m [reading](www.goodreads.com/collegesista) Bad Feminist by Roxane Gay and Purple Hibiscus by Chimamanda Ngozi Adichie
 - 🤝 I’m looking to collaborate on video recognition techniques for fine-grained motions
 - 💬 Ask me about being in grad school, side-hustling, or bias in machine learning
 - 📫 How to reach me: go through my [website](http://www.chinasaokolo.com)!